apache/apisix/doc/plugin-develop.md

    }
 ```

-at the same time, we need to implement the __check_schema(conf)__ method to complete the specification verification .
+At the same time, we need to implement the __check_schema(conf)__ method to complete the specification verification .

 ```lua
    function _M.check_schema(conf)